benrobson/BlockVault/README.md

   * Most rare blocks contributed.
   * Category-specific leaders (e.g., wood, ores).

+### Broadcast Announcements
+* **Rare Blocks/Items Announcements:** Announce server-wide when a rare block or item is added to the vault, celebrating player contributions and encouraging participation.
+* **Milestone Achievements:** Broadcast messages when major milestones are reached, such as completing 50% of the vault or finishing specific block categories.

 ### Timer and Boss Integration
 * A countdown timer can be enabled to add urgency, ticking down the time remaining for the challenge.
 * A boss integration shows live updates on: